CATEGORY

 Demand from the Manufacturing Sector:

-- The perpetual need to modernize manufacturing facilities to tackle the increasing labor costs, an aging workforce, and increasing focus on productivity and quality will drive the demand for robots in the manufacturing sector.
-The Capex and MRO sector is likely to see increased growth thanks to the use of robotics.
-Our robotics market report explains all these.
+The perpetual need to modernize manufacturing facilities to tackle the increasing labor costs, an aging workforce and increasing focus on productivity and quality will drive the demand for robots in the manufacturing sector

-- Further, the industry's shift toward automation, to aid in mass customization and shorter product life cycles, is set to drive the growth of the robotics market globally
+Further, the industry’s shift toward automation, to aid in mass customization and shorter product life cycles, is set to drive the growth for the robotics market globally

 Internet of Robotic Things (IoRT):